Hello World!

 Section IV

-I have built a simple web application to make it easier to run my solutions.
-The programs have been compiled into WebAssembly and will run directly in the browser, which runs on all platforms and provides near-native performance.
+In order to make this more visual and interactive, I have hacked together a web application to make it easier to run my solutions.
+My solutions have been compiled into WebAssembly and will run directly in the browser, which works on all platforms and provides near-native performance.
 The application uses a web worker pattern to allow programs to be safely terminated early, as well as to not block the main thread while they are running.

 The front-end of this project is hosted from an S3 bucket behind a CloudFront distribution.
 All logic is handled in the client so there is no need for any back-end services.